netsec-ethz/scion-java-multiping/README.md

 71-2:0:4a,,2024-09-13T15:46:16.554705200Z,NO_PATH,0,[]
 ```

-# `EchoResponder`
+# Ping Responder

-The `EchoResponder` can be configured with a configuration file `EchoResponderConfig.json`, it has two options:
+The `PingResponder` can be configured with a configuration file `ping-responder-config.json`, it has
+two options:

 ```json
 {